 Prof. Dr. Christina Simon-Philipp

-Professor of Urban Development and Urban Planning, Dean of Studies, Architect, Urban Planner, DASL, dwb, SRL, Network urbi_et: stadt_forschung_praxis, Office Stuttgart
+Professor of Urban Development and Urban Planning, Architect, Urban Planner, DASL, dwb, SRL, Network urbi_et: stadt_forschung_praxis, Office Stuttgart

 Henning Mackwitz, M.Eng.
 Academic Assistant